 Even if ghost nets can be found then recovering them from the sea is an expensive, dangerous and time consuming operation.
 However, it is more common for divers to go down to a ghost net and bring it back to the surface using floats.
 Due to the danger of becoming tangled in the nets both British and American authorities state that ghost nets should only be removed by fully trained and professional divers and volunteers should not attempt to remove ghost nets.

 There are a number of solutions put forward to the ghost fishing problem.
 The massive advances that have been made in recent years with GPS technology and 3D seabed imaging have allowed commercial fishermen to avoid snags and structures which will see them lose gear, and can also be used to mark the point where fishing nets have been lost.
 A full-sized otter trawl net can cost many thousands of pounds and fishermen are therefore keen to retrieve lost nets from the sea rather than see them become ghost nets.
 Laws could be strengthened to required commercial fishing vessels to report lost nets and log the location at which the gear was lost.
 There could also be financial incentives for fishermen recovering old nets from the sea.
 Finally, biodegradable nets are also being developed, meaning that the nets would naturally disintegrate and break up after a set amount of time in the water.
+Furthermore, an Italian company called Aquafil is pioneering a new method which recycles recovered ghost nets into a synthetic material which can be used to create clothing.
+International swimming brand Speedo and American surfing band Outerknown have both used the material in their products.

 None of these ideas will eliminate ghost nets completely, but they will help to reduce the problem.